MoneyDock

 A Recurring Deposit (RD) serves as the perfect middle ground for conservative investors who want the discipline of a SIP but the safety of a Fixed Deposit.
 By committing a fixed amount every month, you build a corpus systematically without exposing your capital to market risks.

-While RDs offer guaranteed returns, they struggle to beat inflation effectively.
+While RDs are safe, they struggle to beat inflation effectively.

 • RD Interest: ~7.0%